hardcamls/hardcaml_web/docs/preview.md

 ## Learn more

-[Read more](/hardcaml_documentation/introduction.html) about building hardware the libray and how [we use it](/hardcaml_documentation/hardcaml_interfaces.html) to build complex designs.
+[Read more](/hardcaml_documentation/introduction.html) about building hardware with the libray and how [we use it](/hardcaml_documentation/hardcaml_interfaces.html) to build complex designs.

 ## Get the code